 Hospital Indemnity Insurance can be beneficial when you have high out-of-pocket costs, weak medical finances, or if you want an added cushion in case of an emergency.
-You can use the cash benefit toward anything you like, either your medical bill costs or to fund your daily expenses.
+You can use the cash benefit toward anything you like, either your medical bill costs or your daily expenses.

 What is a Hospital Indemnity Insurance Plan?